woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

 The kubernetes backend also allows for specifying requests and limits on a per-step basic, most commonly for CPU and memory.
 See the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for more information on using resources.

-### ServiceAccountName
+### serviceAccountName

 Specify the name of the ServiceAccount which the build pod will mount.
 This serviceAccount must be created externally.
 See the [kubernetes documentation](https://kubernetes.io/docs/concepts/security/service-accounts/) for more information on using serviceAccounts.

 ### nodeSelector

 Specify the label which is used to select the node where the job should be executed.
+Labels defined here will be appended to a list already containing "kubernetes.io/arch".
+By default the pod will use "kubernetes.io/arch" inferred from top-level "platform" setting which is deducted from the agents' environment variable CI_SYSTEM_ARCH.
+To overwrite this, you need to specify this label in the nodeSelector section.
 See the [kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector) for more information on using nodeSelector.

 Example pipeline configuration: